fastify/fastify-vite/README.md

 })
 ```

-That's what's required to get a SSR function for your Vite-bundled application and send the generated markup through a route handler — but there's a big question left to answer: how does that HTML fragment end up in `index.html`?
+That's what's required to get a SSR function for your Vite-bundled application and send the generated markup through a route handler — but there's a big question left to answer:

-How does `reply.html()` work?
+How does that HTML fragment end up in `index.html`?

 ### Creating reply.html(), the HTML rendering function